 The penetration of fixed lines in Mongolia has increased strongly over the past five years as a higher proportion of residences decide to take a fixed line access option.
 Penetration is however predicted to only increase slightly over the next five years to 2022.
 There is a continued migration from fixed-line services to mobile operators that have a much higher availability in the rural areas and access to applications and services in the urban areas.

-Mongolia’s mobile subscriber market has experienced relatively slow growth over the past five years in a relatively mature market.
+Mongolia’s mobile market has experienced relatively slow growth over the past five years in a relatively mature market.
 High mobile penetration levels in Mongolia are also indicative of healthy competition.
 Slow to moderate growth is predicted over the next five years to 2022.
 The market will be constrained from higher growth due to strong local competition and a further maturing market.